-It promises to be a banner year for spy thrillers and espionage novels, with new books from some of the masters of the genre.
+It has been a banner year for spy thrillers and espionage novels, with new books from some of the masters of the genre.

 A Single Spy by William Christie